-Retinopathy: Sadly, many dog breeds have hereditary diseases which lead to the early death of the all-important light-sensitive layer, the retina
+Retinopathy: Sadly, many dog breeds have hereditary diseases that lead to the early death of the all-important light-sensitive layer, the retina.

 High Blood Pressure: Hypertension causes the retina to lift away from the back of the eye, causing blindness.

 Be alert for changes in your dog's habits, such as increased thirst, and see your vet.
-They can identify underlying problems such as diabetes or Cushing's disease, which are impacting on eyesight.
+They can identify underlying problems such as diabetes or Cushing's disease, which can impact eyesight.
 In addition, to test the dog's eyesight, veterinary ophthalmological specialists use a similar technique to that used in children who are too young to speak.

 How is Poor Eyesight Similar in Dogs and Humans?